Understanding your health

 Most patients notice improvement within the first 4-6 weeks of treatment, with complete resolution typically achieved in 12-16 weeks.

-Surgery is not automatic for a complete tear.
-It becomes an option in these specific situations:
+Surgery is not automatically required for a complete tear.
+It becomes an option in the following specific situations:

 • Failure of conservative treatment after 4 to 6 months of supervised exercises

-• Acute traumatic tear in an active person (under 50 years old)
+• Acute traumatic tear in an active individual (under 50 years of age)

-• Massive tear affecting multiple tendons with significant weakness
+• A massive tear affecting multiple tendons, resulting in significant weakness

-• Recent complete tear with significant functional loss in a manual laborer
+• Recent complete tear with significant functional impairment in a manual laborer

 • Documented progression of the tear despite treatment